gfx-labs/ip-contracts/scripts/proposals/B_wETH_STABLE/txt.md

-# Proposal Template to add a new Capped TOKEN
-Proposal to add TOKEN as an capped collateral to Interest Protocol.
+# Proposal to add Balancer BPTs as collateral on IP
-In this example, LINK is the token being listed

 ## Overview
 This proposal is to begin adding Balancer LP tokens as supported collateral by Interest Protocol.
 Balancer LP tokens are yield-bearing tokens that accrue yield to the owners from fees and rewards.
 This proposal is for Balancer LP tokens generally, and [B-stETH-STABLE]("https://app.balancer.fi/#/ethereum/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080") specifically as a first Balancer LP collateral.